flowscripter/docs/design/domain-model-concepts.md

 It allows graphs to be defined and models to be stored.

-Session parameters, implementations and decorators provide the ability to use different data store backends, capture telemetry and manage resources.
+Session parameters, implementations and decorators provide the ability to use different datastore backends, capture telemetry and manage resources.

 A session allows partitioning of graph operators for assignment to particular resources.